 HIPAA

-Starting a healthcare business means you’ll need to adhere to some unique regulations that may not apply to other industries.
+Starting a healthcare business means adhering to unique regulations that may not apply to other industries.

-Depending on your business, there’s a high chance that you’ll be handling protected health information, which refers to any data about an individual’s health, medical care, or payment for healthcare.
+Depending on your business, there’s a high chance that you’ll be handling protected health information (PHI), which refers to any data about an individual’s health, medical care, or payment for healthcare.

-PHI is protected by the Health Insurance Portability and Accountability Act (HIPAA), which means your business will need to maintain compliance with this important healthcare legislation.
+PHI is protected by the Health Insurance Portability and Accountability Act (HIPAA), which means your business will need to maintain HIPAA compliance.

-Keep in mind that your business will also be responsible for making sure all employees fully understand HIPAA laws and will be held accountable in the event of a data breach.
+Keep in mind that your business will also be responsible for making sure all employees are HIPAA trained.
+They need to understand that they’ll be held accountable in the event of a data breach.
 For this reason, implementing an effective employee training program is crucial.

 💡 Pro Tip: